9 Awesome Surf Camps in Europe for 2025

 - Best for: Couples

 There’s something undeniably soothing and calming about checking into a Dreamsea stay.
 These guys have created some of the most serene and stylish surf camps in the world since setting the ball rolling with their cliffside pad in Uluwatu.
-And while the OG of the brand has become something of an Instagram bunny fav, this new outlet on the sun-splashed Canary of Fuerteventura is well worth a look in.

 It channels the Spanish vibes of the Atlantic isles with whitewashed walls and palm-speckled gardens, offering plenty of chillout spots and cozy nooks and crannies for that R&R post surf.
 Room options run from dorm beds to romantic doubles, each with bright and breezy bathrooms with walk-in showers.